jvcasillas/icphs2019_rmd_template/README.md

 you really know what you are doing)
 - When you knit the `master.Rmd` file it will produce `master.tex`, just in case the .tex file is needed for submission/publication/etc.
+- If using `knitr` chunks to produce figures, use the option `fig.cap.top` to keep figure captions above the plots